 Freedom Quilting Bee site with members and RDLN visitors

 The Freedom Quilting Bee grew out of the Civil Rights movement.
 Local people lost work on farms after registering to vote in the nineteen sixties, and the women put their skills to use in earning family income.
-The Freedom Bee is now the largest private employer in Alberta, Alabama.
+The Freedom Bee became the largest private employer in Alberta, Alabama.

 Rennie Miller, former manager, and her mother,